evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 <link rel="stylesheet" href="{{ site.baseurl }}{% link mngassets/posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/huffman-flow-field-setup-02.css %}">
 <link rel="stylesheet" href="{{ site.baseurl }}{% link mngassets/styles/table-code-highlight.css %}">

-In a [previous post]({{site.baseurl}}{% link _posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown %}) we discussed how Darryl Huffman created worked the figure on his "Perlin Flow Field" that will be affected by the animation.
+In a [previous post]({{site.baseurl}}{% link _posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown %}) we discussed how Darryl Huffman created the figure on his "Perlin Flow Field" that will be affected by the animation.

 This is again a link to Darryl's work: